Table of Contents Show

 What Is the Standard Architecture Portfolio Size?

-The standard architecture portfolio typically ranges from 15 to 40 projects, depending on factors such as experience level, career stage, and target audience.
+The standard architecture portfolio size typically ranges from 15 to 40 projects, depending on factors such as experience level, career stage, and target audience.
 Entry-level portfolios often contain 15 to 20, while mid-career portfolios may include 20 to 30 projects.
 Senior-level architects or those seeking leadership roles may have 30 to 40 projects.

 Tailoring the portfolio scope to showcase a wide range of skills, experiences, and achievements is essential in making a strong impression in the architecture industry.
+As the American Institute of Architects (AIA) emphasizes, a well-organized portfolio demonstrates not just technical competence but also clear design thinking.

 How to Determine the Ideal Portfolio Size